Hardware

 Warning

-Security Reminder: Keep your SOPS keys and secrets backed up separately - you’ll need them to decrypt your repository when rebuilding from scratch!
+Keep your SOPS keys backed up separately.
+You’ll need them to decrypt the repository when rebuilding from scratch.

 Backup Strategy